DurantZac/Swen225-Cluedo/README.txt

 SWEN225 Project 1.
 Create a version of the board game Cluedo to be played on the computer.
 This is a simplified version of Cluedo that does not include secret passages.

-A team project consisting of 2 members, @durantZac and @LuisaKristen
+A team project consisting of 2 members, @DurantZac and @LuisaKristen